DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Database auditing is the process of monitoring and recording database activities.
 It involves tracking user actions, system events, and data modifications to ensure data integrity, security, and compliance with regulations.
 For MySQL, auditing helps administrators detect unauthorized access, track changes, and maintain an audit trail for forensic examination.

-Key Components Database Audit for MySQL
+Key Components of built-in MySQL Database Audit

 1. Audit Logging